octokit/request.js/README.md

 - `error.request` The request options such as `method`, `url` and `data`
 - `error.response` The http response object with `url`, `headers`, and `data`

+If the error is due to an `AbortSignal` being used, the resulting `AbortError` is bubbled up to the caller.

 ## `request.defaults()`

 Override or set default options.
 Example: